Raildoc1/go-invoice-service/readme.md

 # 🧾 Invoice Service

-Example of a modern Go microservice for managing invoices, built with production-ready observability, persistence, and message streaming.
+Example of a modern Go microservice for managing invoices, built with persistence, and message streaming.

 ---